 It’s graduation season.
-But in 2020 there will be no commencement ceremonies, no caps, no gowns, no cords, and no commencement addresses.
-The world might be a little better off for the lack of the latter, as I am not sure anyone ever remembers what was said during their commencement ceremonies.
+Granted, this year’s high school seniors have experienced an extremely weird junior and senior year.
+But the conclusion of this once-in-100-years craziness is nearing an end.
+It seems that is this part of the world we are, once again, hosting graduation ceremonies with caps, gowns, cords, and commencement addresses.
+The world might have been a little better off for the lack of the latter, as I am sure no one ever remembers what was said during their graduation ceremony’s commencement address.

 Dear graduates, there are two, seemingly unconventional, routes to success in your upcoming professional and personal life— through passion and fun.
 The decision regarding your professional life should be the easiest decision you’ll ever make.
 Your career should be about one thing— PASSION